sebasjm/antlr/README.txt

 changes in syntax and methods/classes until we get closer to a real release.
 There are many things that just plain don't work at the moment.

-[3.0ea7 has the key components now: lexer, parser, tree construction, and tree parser]

 I have made absolutely no effort yet to deal well with erroneous input (well, semantic checking is pretty good, but bad syntax makes ANTLR